stephenmichaelf/stephenmichaelf.github.io/_posts/2016-11-14-My-First-Post.md

   queue.QueueMessage(JsonConvert.SerializeObject(emailMessage));
 }
 ```
+If we debug the code we can see the result of sending the message:

+[result details image]

+And if we go back to AWS we can see there is a message in the queue:

+[image of aws sqs with item in queue]

 #### Step 3.
 Reuse the wrapper for SQS and use it to read from the queue.
 Include a wrapper for SES that sends emails